Association Rule Mining

 def arm(confidence: Double, tree: FPTree): Stream<AssociationRule>

-The API is similar to fpgrowth except the additional parameter confidence.
+The API is similar to fpgrowth with an additional confidence parameter in [0, 1].

 smile> arm(0.6, tree).limit(10).forEach { rule => println(rule) }